 The crazy clothing carousel ride

 An all too familiar story of fierce competition and a plunge in profits.
-On the clothing carousel ride are Marks & Spencer, Top Shop, Next, Burton, Dorothy Perkins and of course C&A. More importantly, the Primark, Asda, Sainsbury’s, Tesco, Peacocks and Matalan are also enjoying the ride on the clothing carousel.
-As the rotational speed of the carousel gathered pace, C&A decided enough is enough – the nauseating feeling combined coins flying out from the pockets of their latest designs meant it was time to jump off.
+On the clothing carousel ride are Marks & Spencer, Top Shop, Next, Burton, Dorothy Perkins and of course C&A. More importantly, the likes of Primark, Asda (George), Sainsbury’s (Tu), Tesco (F&F), Peacocks and Matalan have also leaped on the carousel.
+As the rotational speed of the carousel gathered pace, C&A decided enough is enough… the nauseating feeling combined with profits being pinched by their competitors meant it was time to jump off.

 C&A UK: 1922 – 2001